ZainabJenmi/DSA-Amazon-Case-Study/README.md

 #  DSA- Amazon Product Review Analysis (RetailTech Insights) Case study
-## Amazon Case Study
-## Project Overview
-This project contains analysis of an amazon business … based on customers rating

 ## Business Introduction
 RetailTech Insights is a company that provides E-commerce analytics solutions to sellers on platforms like Amazon.

-## Aim
+## Project Objective
 The aim of this project is to analyze product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.
-This was done by answering the following business questions:
+This was done by answering these following business questions:
 1. What is the average discount percentage by product category?
 2. How many products are listed under each category?
 3. What is the total number of reviews per category?